Overview

 About This Fishery

-Calero Reservoir sits in the rolling hills south of San Jose and is widely considered one of the most productive bass fisheries in Santa Clara County.
+Calero Reservoir is, in my humble opinion, one of the most productive bass fisheries in Santa Clara County.
 The lake covers roughly 400 surface acres and offers a mix of coves, weed lines, and submerged structure that holds fish year-round.

 Bass here can push double digits — reports of 7- and 10-pound fish are not uncommon among local anglers.
-Crappie and bluegill fishing can be exceptional near the dock and in the deeper coves.
-Massive carp cruise the shallows and are a blast on light tackle.
+Crappie and Bluegill are also availabe, along with Carp.
 One important note: due to historic mercury mining in the watershed, all fish from Calero carry an official Do Not Eat advisory.
 Fish here for the fight, not the table.

 What's in the Water